China to Expel American Reporters After US Curbs Its Media

 It also said China will take reciprocal measures against American journalists generally on visas, administrative review and reporting, without providing details.

-Associated Press diplomatic writer Matthew Lee in Washington, D.C., contributed to this story.
+Associated Press Diplomatic Writer Matthew Lee in Washington and Media Writer David Bauder in New York contributed to this story.